WhatIsHeDoing/DidYouKnow/python/README.md

     python main.py

 This assumes that *python* has been defined as an environment variable.
+These examples are written for Python version 3 only.
 For more information, please visit the official [website] [1].
 If you don't have access to that now, try an online interpreter, such as [Try Python] [5] or [Python Anywhere] [4].

 ## Inspiration